Adaptive wireless power transfer in mobile Ad Hoc networks: Model definition

 \subsection{Charging model}

 Let $E_\charger(t)$ denote the energy that the charger has at the beginning of round $t$.
-We assume that that the charger initially has some {\em finite} amount of energy $E_\charger(1) = C$ that can be used to replenish the energy that the agents consume.
+We assume that the charger initially has some {\em finite} amount of energy $E_\charger(1) = C$ that can be used to replenish the energy that the agents consume.
 In particular, if the charger has the appropriate amount of energy, then all agents that get in its range receive a positive amount of energy.
 Let $f_i(t)$ and $\ell_i(t)$ be the first and last position of agent $i$ that are in range.
-These may or may not be defined depending on whether the agent travels or not through $\calC_{R(t)}$; Figure~\ref{fig:in-range-cases} depicts an example of all possible cases about the relations between $p_i(t)$, $p_i(t+1)$, $f_i(t)$ and $\ell_i(t)$.
+These may or may not be defined depending on whether the agent travels through $\calC_{R(t)}$ or not; Figure~\ref{fig:in-range-cases} depicts an example of all possible cases about the relations between $p_i(t)$, $p_i(t+1)$, $f_i(t)$ and $\ell_i(t)$.
 The time that agent $i$ spends in the charger's range is then equal to

-We assume that agent $i$ receives energy according to a simplified version of the well-known Friis transmission equation.
+where $\norm{f_i(t)-\ell_i(t)}$ denotes the Euclidean distance between points $f_i(t)$ and $\ell_i(t)$.
+In order to keep our setting and discussion simple (as well as focus on the core of our problem), we assume that agent $i$ receives energy according to a simplified version of the well-known Friis transmission equation; see Section~\ref{sec:conclusion} for a more extensive discussion on charging models.
 In particular,

 where $\alpha$ and $\beta$ are environmental and technological constants.
-The energy of agent $i$ at the beginning of the next round $t+1$ (taking into account both energy consumption and recharging), is equal to
+The energy of agent $i$ at the beginning of round $t+1$ (accounting for both energy consumption and recharging), is equal to

 Observe that the amount of energy that the agent receives must respect its battery limit.
 Of course, the energy of the charger is also decreased accordingly.